risingwavelabs/risingwave-docs/docs/deploy/risingwave-trial.md

 Although this option is not in playground mode, it's important to note that certain essential features, such as failover and resource separation, are not implemented on the backend for this option.
 Additionally, this option relies on etcd, and its performance is highly dependent on disk performance.
 These factors can result in out-of-memory errors and potential data loss.

-If you intend to deploy RisingWave in production environments, please use [RisingWave Cloud](/deploy/risingwave-cloud.md) or [the Kubernetes Operator for RisingWave](/deploy/risingwave-kubernetes.md).
+If you intend to deploy RisingWave in production environments, please [deploy on RisingWave Cloud](/deploy/risingwave-cloud.md) or deploy to a K8s cluster using [the RisingWave Operator](/deploy/risingwave-kubernetes.md) or [Helm](/deploy/deploy-k8s-helm.md).
 These options provide better support for resource management, and we have conducted comprehensive tests on them.

 Meanwhile, we are developing a new standalone mode that resolves most of these issues.
 Stay tuned for updates on its availability and functionality.
 :::